Laguna Beach Term Limits

 82% of Orange County cities have term limits for their council members

-It's time for Laguna Beach to start the Term Limit process.
+It's time for Laguna Beach to adopt Term Limits

-3. If the majority votes for term limits, then the term limit clock starts from zero with the November 3, 2026 election. (terms served prior to the 2026 elections do not count toward term limits)
+2. If the majority votes for term limits, then the term limit clock starts from zero with the election. (terms served before the 2026 elections do not count toward term limits).

 Official Summary of Term Limit Inative from Laguna Beach City Clerk